Meet The Therapists

 JJ received their graduate degree at the Aron Beck Institute of Cognitive Behavioral Therapy (CBT) at Assumption College in 2015.
 JJ also provides training and consultation to companies seeking guidance on compliance with state regulations for treatment, especially diversity and LGBTQ+ competence training.

 JJ's background includes treating alcohol and addiction issues, community based and residential treatment counseling, domestic violence advocacy and career counseling.
-Jessica has assisted new companies and outpatient departments in designing curriculum and implementing treatment and training programs.
+JJ has assisted new companies and outpatient departments in designing curriculum and implementing treatment and training programs.
 JJ is a member of the American Association of Sexuality Educators and Therapists (AASECT).

 JJ describes their work, "The work I do both with private counseling clients, as well as the professional therapists I have the honor of working with, drives me each and every day.
 My mission as a queer therapist and trainer is to provide the best techniques and information for an individual to achieve their goals, whether in their personal lives or within the LGBTQ+ therapy community, creating a legacy of "paying it forward."